Bachea

 Bachea is an extinct genus of ray-finned fish that lived during the Late Cretaceous in what is now central Colombia, South America.
-The type species is B. huilensis, described in 1997 by María Páramo from the Turonian of Huila, Colombia.
+The type species is Bachea huilensis, described in 1997 by María Páramo from the Turonian of Huila, Colombia.

 Description

 The genus name Bachea is derived from the Baché River in Huila and the specific epithet refers to the Huila Department, where the fossils were found.
 The fish is placed in the suborder Tselfatoidei, but the family placement is uncertain.
 The fossil find is the first specimen from the suborder in Colombia, extending their distribution.

 The fish had a tall body with the dorsal fin folded along the back of the body.
 The mouth was relatively small, with extruding teeth.
 These characteristics are found in part in other early Late Cretaceous fish, such as Concavotectum moroccensis from the Kem Kem Beds of Morocco.
 The several specimens found range from 0.5 to 1 m in length, making Bachea one of the larger forms in their order.
 They are considered to have lived in a coastal environment and probably had a scavenger diet.